 Clip off any dead, damaged or unsightly growth as needed to maintain an attractive appearance.
-In early spring, cut each plant back to the ground to allow new growth to emerge as temperatures rise.
+In fall, winter or early spring, cut each plant back to the ground to allow new growth to emerge as spring temperatures rise.

 CONTINUING CARE (Continued)